opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 Sentence transformer models map sentences and paragraphs across a dimensional dense vector space.
 The number of vectors depends on the model.
 Use these models for use cases such as clustering and semantic search.

 The following table provides a list of sentence transformer models and artifact links to download them.
+Note that you must prefix the model name with `huggingface/`, as shown in the Model name column.
 As of OpenSearch 2.6, all artifacts are set to version 1.0.1.

 | Model name | Vector dimensions | Auto-truncation | TorchScript artifact | ONNX artifact |
 |---|---|---|---|